 Children shouldn't take Pointe with an elongated big toe, are low in the instep, or whose feet are either weak, since it places undue stress on the knees & spine to compensate for these problems.

 Podiatrists state that the ossification (bone development) of the foot starts with the bones of the heel.

 The toe bones are one of the last groups to be developed.
-At age 10 (approx. minimum Pointe work age) there is a definite bone formation.
-Although not complete in the first metatarsal & the big toe joint & the heel bones are well developed, which means the arch structure can readily adapt itself in supporting the foot properly.
+At age 10 (approx. minimum Pointe Work age) there is a definite bone formation.
+Although not complete in the first metatarsal & the big toe joint & the heel bones are well developed, which means the arch structure can readily adapt itself to supporting the foot properly.

 Parents should be aware of the current cost of Pointe shoes & supplies & realize replacements may also be needed during the season.